 Rasps are tools often used in woodworking for removing excess wood from the surface of a project.
 They are quite rough and you can even out the lumps and undesired curves of your wooden block.

 A rasp is also known as a woodworking file, and it has a coarse texture.
 It enables you to remove loads of timber in a single stroke, and in that sense, it is more efficient than the metal file.
+It is quite handy for preparing your project before wood carving with power tools.

 What is a rasp used for?